tahull/tahull.github.io/_posts/blog/2019-08-10-python-virtualenv-setup.md

 ```

 ## Deactivate the virtualenv
-Close the shell or deactivate the virtualenv
+When done with the virtualenv close the shell or deactivate the virtualenv.
 ```shell
 deactivate
 ```